PenumbraOS/docs/README.md

 Luckily, both `nfc` and `radio` are defined as "app contexts", and thus are accessible via [CVE-2024-31317](https://github.com/agg23/cve-2024-31317/).
 This is the communication method utilized by [the PenumbraOS SDK](https://github.com/penumbraOS/sdk).

 This also prevents app to app communication (so no `untrusted_app` to `system_app`).

+## Services

+- Services cannot be started directly using `startService` from `untrusted_app`.
+It appears implicit starts using `bindService` work, but if you want the service to stay persistent using `startService`, it always throws an error that the app is in the background, even when it clearly is not.